Missed the Chapala Street Vision Zero Safety and Paving Community Webinar?

-Public Works Staff will host a ZOOM webinar on Wednesday, June 16, at 5:30PM to share details and answer questions about the project.
-To register for the webinar, please click on the following link: Register for the Chapala Street Repaving and Vision Zero Project Webinar
+On June 16, 2021, Public Works Staff held a community ZOOM webinar to share details and answer questions about the project.
+Click on the following link for a recording of the webinar: Chapala Street Vision Zero Safety and Paving Community Webinar

 Why this project?